Deso-PK/make-trust-irrelevant/README.md

 * operating on incomplete information;
 * pursuing a poorly specified objective;
 * compromised by another system;
+* affected by a containment failure;
+* operating after a sandbox escape;
 * or simply more capable than its surrounding security assumptions anticipated.

-KERNHELM asks a complementary AI-safety question:
+KERNHELM asks a complementary AI-safety and AI-control question:

 > **Can increasingly powerful artificial intelligence remain useful without becoming sovereign over the computer underneath it?**